Prediction of single-atom-thick transition metal nitride CrN$_4$ with a square-planar network and high-temperature ferromagnetism

 The mechanical stability of 2D materials can also be examined by the elastic constants and Young¡¯s modulus \cite{Andrew2012}.
 We compute the elastic constants of CrN$_4$ sheet and the values of $C_{11}$ = $C_{22}$ = 127.1 N/m, $C_{12}$ = $C_{21}$ = 8.7 N/m, and $C_{66}$ = 2.3 N/m are obtained.
 These elastic constants satisfy the two inequalities $C_{11} \cdot C_{22} - C_{12} \cdot C_{21} > 0$ and $C_{66} > 0$, namely, they satisfy the mechanical stability Born criteria \cite{Born:224197}.
 According to the formula $E_x$ = ($C_{11} \cdot C_{22}$ - $C_{12} \cdot C_{21}$)/$C_{22}$ and $E_y$ = ($C_{11} \cdot C_{22}$ - $C_{12} \cdot C_{21}$)/C$_{11}$, the in-plane Young¡¯s moduli we obtain are $E_x$ = $E_y$ = 126.5 N/m.
-The Young's modulus of CrN$_4$ monolayer are comparable to the ones of SiC, GeC, and BeC monolayers, which are 163.5 N/m, 140.1N/m, and 145.54 N/m, respectively \cite{Andrew2012,Liu2017}.
-Hence, the CoN$_4$C$_2$ monolayer is mechanically stable.
+The Young's moduli of CrN$_4$ monolayer are comparable to the ones of SiC, GeC, and BeC monolayers, which are 163.5 N/m, 140.1N/m, and 145.54 N/m, respectively \cite{Andrew2012,Liu2017}.
+Hence, the CoN$_4$ monolayer is mechanically stable.
 The formation energy of CrN$_4$ monolayer is computed in terms of the expression $E_{form} = \frac{1}{n}*(E_{tot} - E_{metal} - 2 E_{N_2})$, in which $E_{tot}$, $E_{metal}$, and $E_{N_2}$ are the total energy, bulk metal energy per atom, and nitrogen molecule energy, respectively.
 For comparison, we also compute the formation energies of $g$-C$_3$N$_4$ and BeN$_4$ monolayers synthesized in experiments and they are 0.346 eV and 0.121 eV.
-The calculated formation energy of CrN$_4$ monolayer is 0.013 eV, much smaller than the ones of $g$-C$_3$N$_4$ and BeN$_4$ monolayers, indicating that it is highly feasible to fabricate the CrN$_4$ monolayer in experiment.
+The calculated formation energy of CrN$_4$ monolayer is 0.013 eV, much smaller than the ones of $g$-C$_3$N$_4$ and BeN$_4$ monolayers.
+Fig. \ref{hull} shows the binary phase diagrams of Cr-N and Be-N compounds, in which bulk CrN\cite{Ettmayer1978}, CrN$_2$\cite{Niwa2019}, Be$_3$N$_2$\cite{Reckeweg2003}, metal Cr\cite{BRADLEY1926}, metal Be\cite{Martin1959}, and gas N$_2$ make up the convex hull.
+The hull energy of CrN$_4$ monolayer is 0.31 eV, less than the hull energy 0.48 eV of BeN$_4$ monolayer.
+The energies of BeN$_4$ and CrN$_4$ above zero in Fig. \ref{hull} are just their formation energies of 0.121 eV and 0.013 eV.
+The formation energy and hull energy of CrN$_4$ are comparable to the ones of $g$-C$_3$N$_4$ and BeN$_4$ monolayers synthesized in experiments, indicating that it is highly feasible to fabricate the CrN$_4$ monolayer by the high-pressure synthesis method, similar to the synthesis of BeN$_4$ compound \cite{Bykov2021}.